mjl-/vijs/readme.txt

-vi.js - give all input elements (input, textarea, select) on a page a vi editing mode vi-editing-mode - firefox addon that adds vi.js to all pages
+vi.js - give all input elements (input, textarea, select) on a page a vi editing mode vi-editing-mode - firefox addon and chromium extension that adds vi.js to all pages

 Automatically and non-intrusively add a vi editing mode to all textareas/inputs.
 Behaviour remains unchanged (like insert mode), hitting Escape enables command